Ahtao2025/Ahtao2025/README.md

-- 👋 Hi, This is Ahtao
+- Ahtao
-- 👀 I’m interested in Machine Learning and Statistical learning
-- 🌱 I’m currently an undergraduate student
-- 💞️ I’m looking to enagege in bioinformatics industry and any other related to machine learning fields
 - 📫 yuntao0085@126.com
+- 2022-2026 CUHK(SZ)
+- Major: Statistics
+- Degree: undergraduate
+-  interest:
+-   Machine Learning application in Biology
+-   Statistical methods application in Finance and business
+- interested fields:
+-  bioinformatics
+-  Finance

 <!---
 Ahtao2025/Ahtao2025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.